BedTheGod/BedTheGod/README.md

-I'm a self thought C# Developer.
-I prioritize in RE and Security.
+I'm a self thought C# / C++ Developer.
+I used to prioritize in RE and Security for .NET.

-Mostly doing private projects now, so learning C++ on the side.
+Mostly doing private projects now, game reversing in c++ and such.

 I do more than just RE and Security also, ask me anything!